bob-friedman/protein-sequence-generation/README.md

 ## Running the Model
 The Python code files may be run in Google Colab.
 The code is currently for use with Google Drive, but the code may be changed for running on a local server or a different method of remote access.
 In the current code, the input file is named dataset.fas.

 For changing the expected length of prediction of a protein sequence, the max_length parameter value may be modified in prediction.py.
-There is another other parameters in the code, such as in tokenizer.py.
+There are other impactful parameters in the code, such as in tokenizer.py.
 These parameter values may be changed during testing.
 There is information on the parameters at Huggingface.

 Lastly, the prediction step in prediction.py requires a partial sequence to serve as the prompt to begin the prediction.
 In the code, the partial sequence is assigned to the variable "sequence".
 This input sequence prompts the generative model for generating the tokens and protein sequence.